-In previous blog posts, Rainforest Cruises has examined a few of the 'potential perils' facing travelers to the Amazon, nearly all of which have been proven exaggerated or outright false.
+In previous blog posts, Rainforest Cruises has examined a few of the ‘potential perils‘ facing travelers heading on a trip to the Amazon, nearly all of which have been proven exaggerated or outright false.

-In this post, we would like to inform adventurers of the real and present dangers facing the Amazon, and what each of us can do to reduce our impact on the worlds largest rainforest, the Amazon Basin.
-We have categorized these threats to the Amazon into a group of seven:
+In this post, we would like to inform adventurers of the real and present dangers facing the Amazon, and what each of us can do to reduce our impact on the world’s largest rainforest, the Amazon Basin.
+We have grouped these threats to the Amazon into seven categories:

 Every citizen deserves the right to live a dignified life full of opportunities, but unfortunately the rate of population growth – and specifically the rate of meat consumption – is having a drastic impact on the Amazon.
 These growing industries also displace small farmers, forcing them into forested areas which they must clear to sustain themselves.

 Fact: Cattle pastures occupy 80% of the deforested areas in the Amazon.
 Pasture run-off contaminates rivers.
 Fires used to manage fields often spread into the remaining forests.
 The deforestation caused by ranching also contributes to climate change, releasing 340 million tons of carbon into the atmosphere each year.
 Cattle ranching, and secondary activities related to livestock, are the single largest contributor to deforestation.

 In recent news, Brazil’s Congress has passed legislation that would soften environmental regulations protecting the Amazon.
 This would be tragic.
 The World Wildlife Fund has more on this topic here.
 Rainforest Cruises hopes that this new legislation is vetoed so that forests continue to have strong protection, safeguarding the future of the world’s precious biodiversity for generations to come.